Medical Records Director Salary

 - Plan and direct the health information management service areas, ensuring compliance with professional, state and federal regulatory requirements.

 - Develop and implement organizational policies and procedures for patient data services.

 - Monitor, assess and ensure effective use the use of department resources.

 - Develop and maintain computerized record management system processes.

 Popular Skills for Medical Records Director

-Medical Records Directors report a focused set of job skills.
-Most notably, skills in Medical Coding, Medical Records, Electronic Medical Records, and HIPAA Compliance are correlated to pay that is above average.
-At the other end of the pay range are skills like HIPAA Compliance, Electronic Medical Records, and Medical Records.
-Competency in Medical Coding frequently indicates knowledge of Medical Records.
+Survey takers who work as Medical Records Directors report a focused set of job skills.
+Most notably, skills in Medical Coding, HIPAA Compliance, Electronic Medical Records, and Medical Records are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Medical Records.
+Many workers who know Medical Coding also know Medical Records.